 “IC Secretariat” means the secretariat to the Investment Committee set up in accordance with Article 24(4) of the InvestEU Regulation.

-“IC Secretariat Rules of Procedure” means the Rules of Procedure of the IC Secretariat as adopted by the Steering Board on 25 October 2021, as may be amended, restated, supplemented or substituted from time to time.
+“IC Secretariat Rules of Procedure” means the Rules of Procedure of the IC Secretariat as adopted by the Steering Board on 25 October 2021, as may be amended, supplemented or substituted from time to time.

 “Indirect Operation” means an operation entered into between the Implementing Partner and a Financial Intermediary aiming to cover directly or indirectly (via one or more Sub-Operations) one or more Final Recipient Transaction.